 Powerball jackpot winner worth $731.1M sold in Maryland

-Thanks to math and bad luck, lottery players had another shot at a giant jackpot Wednesday night that earlier had been estimated at $730 million, but it grew even further based on final ticket sales.
-Following the win, the new jackpot drops to an estimated $20 million for the next drawing Saturday.
+It had been more than four months since anyone won the Powerball, allowing the game's jackpot to grow so large.
+An even larger Mega Millions jackpot will be up for grabs Friday night.

-The winning ticket for Wednesday's jackpot was sold in Allegany County, located in northwestern Maryland, but additional details weren't immediately available, the Maryland Lottery said in a statement.
-Just who gets these riches may never be known: In Maryland, winners have the right to remain anonymous.
+Just who will collect the prize may never be known: Maryland is one of the states that allows winners to remain anonymous.
+But keeping quiet about such a huge windfall could prove difficult if the ticket was bought by a local.
+Lonaconing is a town of about 300 families that's well off the beaten track, with a poverty rate of about 20 percent, well above the national average.

-The Powerball jackpot was the fifth-largest U.S. lottery jackpot ever, and it came only a day after nobody won the even-larger Mega Millions prize, which now stands at $970 million.
+The Powerball jackpot came only a day after nobody won the $970 million Mega Millions prize, the third-largest prize in U.S. history.

 Winning numbers for Wednesday night’s Powerball drawing were: 40-53-60-68-69 and a Powerball of 22.